-- the public offering price in this offering is the mid-point of the price range; - the issuance of 7,590 Class A shares to Morten Priskorn on July 3, 2014 by way of exercise of 7,590 warrants at a subscription price of DKK 70.06 pe share: - the automatic conversion of all of our Class A shares and Class B shares into an aggregate of 1,915,461 ordinary shares prior to the consummation of this offering, as well as the other transactions contemplated, pursuant to our Framework Agreement, including the issuance of bonus shares to our Class B shareholders, as described under "Related Party Transactions-Framework Agreement," which we refer to as the Share Conversion (after which we will only have one class of shares, termed ordinary shares); - the conversion of €8.4 million under our bridge financing dated May 30, 2014, for which we have drawn down the entire principal amount available thereunder, into 33,315 ordinary shares, based on a 15% discount to the public offering price (but not taking into account accrued interest or the impac of changes in the EUR/DKK exchange rate), which we refer to as the EUR Bridge Conversion; - the conversion of \$10.0 million under our bridge financing dated August 6, 2014, for which we have drawn down the entire principal amount available thereunder, into 31,415 ordinary shares, based on a 15% discount to the public offering price (but not taking into account accrued interest or the impac of changes in the USD/DKK exchange rate), which we refer to as the
+- the public offering price in this offering is the mid-point of the price range; - the issuance of 7,590 Class A shares to Morten Priskorn on July 3, 2014 by way of exercise of 7,590 warrants at a subscription price of DKK 70.06 pe share; - the automatic conversion of all of our Class A shares and Class B shares into an aggregate of ordinary shares prior to the consummation of this offering pursuant to our Framework Agreement as described under "Related Party Transactions-Framework Agreement," which we refer to as the Share Conversion (after which we will only have one class of shares, termed ordinary shares); - the conversion of €8.4 million under our bridge financing dated May 30, 2014, for which we have drawn down the entire principal amount available thereunder, into ordinary shares, at the public offering price less a discount of 15% (but not taking into account accrued interest or the impact of changes in the EUR/DKK exchange rate), which we refer to as the EUR Bridge Conversion; - the conversion of \$10.0 million under our bridge financing dated August 6, 2014, for which we have drawn down the entire principal amount available thereunder, into ordinary shares, at the public offering price less a 15% discount (but not taking into account accrued interest or the impact of changes in the USD/DKK exchange rate), which we refer to as the USD Bridge

-USD Bridge Conversion and, together with the EUR Bridge Conversion, we refer to as the Bridge Conversions;
+Conversion and, together with the EUR Bridge Conversion, we refer to as the Bridge Conversions;

-- the issuance of 1,551,185 ordinary shares in the form of bonus shares to all existing shareholders, which we refer to as the Bonus Share Issuance; - no issuance of shares pursuant to a deferred share award granted to our Chief Financial Officer Joel Sendek on August 12, 2014 allowing for the subscription of 31,895 Class A shares, which will be converted into a deferred share award allowing for the subscription of 56,880 ordinary shares in connection with the Share Convention and the Bonus Share Issuance; - no issuance of shares pursuant to non-qualified stock options to be granted upon the consummation of this offering allowing for the subscription of 26,384 Class A shares, which shall be converted into non-qualified stock options allowing for the subscription of 47,054 ordinary shares, at an exercis price equal to the price per share in this offering, in connection with the Share Conversion and the Bonus Share Issuance; - no exercise of warrants held by warrant holders allowing for the subscription for an aggregate of 131,052 Class A shares outstanding as of June 30, 2014, which will be converted into warrants to subscribe for an aggregate of 229,472 ordinary shares, at a weighted average exercise price of approximately \$15.12 per share, in connection with the Share Conversion and the Bonus Share Issuance; - no exercise of warrants issued subsequent to June 30, 2014, held by warrant holders allowing for the subscription of an aggregate of 5,000 Class A shares, which will be converted into warrants to subscribe for an aggregate of 8,917 ordinary shares, at a weighted average price of approximately \$110.80 per share, in connection with the Share Conversion and the Bonus Share Issuance; - a split of our ordinary shares to the effect that one share of DKK 1 is split into 10 shares of DKK 0.10 each, which we refer to as the Share Split; and - no exercise of the option granted to the underwriters to purchase up to 1,428,571 additional ADSs to cover over-allotments, if any, in connection with this offering.
+- no exercise of the option granted to the underwriters to subscribe for up to additional ordinary shares to cover over-allotments, if any, in connection with this offering; - the issuance of ordinary shares in the form of bonus shares to all existing shareholders, which we refer to as the Bonus Share Issuance; - a split of our shares to the effect that one share of DKK 1 is split into 20 shares of DKK 0.05 each; - no issuance of shares pursuant to a deferred share award granted to our Chief Financial Officer Joel Sendek on August 12, 2014 allowing for the subscription of up to 31,895 Class A shares, which will be converted into a deferred share award allowing for the subscription of up to ordinary shares in connection with the Share Convention and the Bonus Share Issuance; - no issuance of shares pursuant to non-qualified stock options to be granted upon the consummation of this offering allowing for the subscription of such number of ordinary shares as are equal to 26,384 Class A shares; and - no exercise of warrants held by warrant holders allowing for the subscription for an aggregate of 131,052 Class A shares outstanding as of June 30, 2014, which will be converted into warrants to subscribe for an aggregate of ordinary shares in connection with the Share Conversion and the Bonus Share Issuance.
+Subsequent to June 30, 2014, the Company issued warrants allowing for the subscription for an aggregate of 5,000 Class A shares, which will be converted into warrants to subscribe for an aggregate of ordinary shares in connection with the Share Conversion and Bonus Share Issuance.